Addressing mobile security needs

 MDM keeps operating systems and apps up to date with the latest security patches, reducing vulnerabilities in your system.
 And if a device does fall out of compliance, it can help get the device back into working order.

-With features like zero-touch deployment, IT admins can send devices to remote employees that are ready to enrolled into MDM — all without ever having to touch the device.
+With features like zero-touch deployment, IT admins can send devices that are ready to enrolled into MDM to wherever employees work — all without ever having to touch the device.
 And account-driven user enrollment lets users enroll into MDM themselves, even if they own the device.
 Either way, employees get connected to their work resources quickly and securely.

 Secure connections